The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Methods

 \subsubsection{Continuum model}

-To solve the two-dimensional equilibrium continuum model for the probability distribution $\psi$, we a use a Galerkin finite element method, as in \cite{bearon2015trapping} with the C++ library \texttt{oomph-lib} \cite{heil2006oomph}.
-In \S \ref{Sec:Nonunique} we solve the problem with scaling I by simplifying equation \ref{ScaleI} to the time-independent equilibrium problem, multiplying the equation by a $y$ and $\theta$ dependent test function $N(\theta,y)$, integrating over the domain, and integrating by parts, to obtain the weak solution
+To solve the two-dimensional continuum model for the probability distribution $\psi$, we use a Galerkin finite element method, as in \cite{bearon2015trapping} implemented in the C++ library \texttt{oomph-lib} \citep{heil2006oomph}.
+We solve for the continuum solution by multiplying equation \ref{eq:Scale2} by a $y$ and $\theta$ dependent test function $N(\theta,y)$, integrating over the domain, and integrating by parts, to obtain the weak form